rohitudageri/rohitudageri/README.md

 <img align = "center" alt = "coding" width = "400"  src = "https://ik.imagekit.io/dresma/Dresma_Library/manager-openings_NW3bXTTFP.gif">
 <br>
-I'm a aspiring data scientist, my strength lies in handling and studying big sets of information.
+As an aspiring data scientist, my strength lies in handling and studying big sets of information.
 I find hidden trends and patterns in the data world to help businesses improve.
 I am skilled in a variety of data analysis tools, and techniques, including data visualization, statistical analysis, data mining and also data scrapping.I am passionate about turning data into insights and solutions, and I am always seeking new ways to drive data-driven decision making and I'm always excited to discover new methods to do this even better!

 # 💫 About Me: